OTTER SPOTTER ETIQUETTE, SAFETY & ESSENTIAL FIELD GEAR

 - Be aware of your surroundings and don't stray onto private property without permission.
 Respect all posted signs.

 - Tread Lightly!!
 When approaching a site that might contain tracks or scat, or be a sensitive area, approach it like an ecological detective.
 Walk softly, don't trample the area or the otter clues.
 Take photographs and notes instead of collecting or disturbing resources.
 Don't ever collect any live animal - trapping or relocating wildlife is illegal in California!
-If you are able to collect scat in a baggie, wear gloves/avoid skin/eye/mouth contact with the scat/and wash your hands thoroughly at the first opportunity.
-Contact us immediately so we can pick up the sample for analysis.

 - Always be conscious of your safety, don't get yourself into dangerous situations (especially when in the water or on the shoreline).